 Easy to Moderate – 2.8 miles

 “This trail has a little bit of everything.
 It’s close to Roosevelt Lodge, so it’s perfect for visitors staying in the cabins.
 You’ll get to see wildflowers in the summer, sagebrush hilltops, great views of the Buffalo Plateau, and of course Lost Lake—which is often covered in a sea of lily pads.
-Black bears sometimes frequent the area, so it’s a good idea to hike in groups and bring the bear spray!” — Katy Fast, Program Coordinator, Institute
+Black bears sometimes frequent the area, so it’s a good idea to hike in groups and bring the bear spray!” — Katy Fast, Education Coordinator

 Moderate – 3 miles round-trip